PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 15:35:00
+Last updated: 2024-04-02 15:36:34
-Random Quote: I know that inner wisdom is more precious than wealth.
-The more you spend it, the more you gain. - Oprah Winfrey
+Random Quote: The winds and waves are always on the side of the ablest navigators. - Edward Gibbon